 Chapter 27 - Opening Night

 Rudi managed to get one hundred chairs.
 He must have gone to every room in Magdeburg and the neighboring barracks.
 To think, one hundred people may come to see our show!
 Throughout the week, messenger boys, like Jirka, brought word to all the barracks and Children’s Homes in the ghetto.
-The buzz has been building.
-People young and old rushed to the recreation office to get their tickets—real ticket.
+The buzz has been building among people young and old.
+The recreation office even printed tickets to satisfy the demand.

 Though we are only in an attic with a makeshift set from scavenged materials, and though our backstage area is nothing more than an old sheet strung up to hide us from the audience, I could not be more excited if I were performing at the Czech National Theater.